 The W.A.
 Franke College of Forestry and Conservation welcomes applications from people of all backgrounds who seek an intellectually challenging education.
 All students must be familiar with the requirements and procedures established by the Graduate School for their particular graduate degree.
 These requirements are available at the UM Graduate School.

-Preliminary decisions regarding acceptance will be made using the following criteria:
+Preliminary decisions regarding acceptance will be made by the FCFC Graduate Committee using the following minimum criteria:

 - Minimum grade point average (GPA) of 3.0 for M.S. programs and 3.5 in graduate work for PhD programs.

 - Graduate Record Examination (GRE) scores of 153 Verbal, 148 Quantitative, and 4.0 Analytical for tests taken after August 1, 2011.

 - For GREs taken prior to August 1, 2011 the minimum scores are 500 Verbal, 600 Quantitative, and 4.0 Analytical.